galaxyproject/galaxy-hub/src/news/2018-10-galaxy-update/index.md

 [CRAVAT-P](https://jraysajulga.github.io/cravatp-galaxy-docker) is a proteomic extension of the Cancer-Related Analysis of VAriants Toolkit (CRAVAT) developed for the [Galaxy-P](http://galaxyp.org) bioinformatics platform.
 CRAVAT-P exists as a downstream analysis suite for peptide variants.
 Current support is tailored towards workflows that generate peptide sequences mapped to genomic locations.

 See the [CRAVAT-P directory entry](https://galaxyproject.org/use/cravat-p/) for more.

-## MPDS-DM

-The [Molecular Property Diagnostic Suite for Diabetes Mellitus (MPDS-DM)](http://www.mpds-diabetes.in/) is a Galaxy web portal that serves as an open source data repository that contains available chemical and gene-level information on diabetes.
-MPDS-DM contains tools that allow users to identify, explore, and characterize drug:gene relationships.

-See the [MPDS-DM directory entry](https://galaxyproject.org/public-galaxy-servers/osdd-molecular-property-diagnostic-suite-mpds/) for more.

 ## And the rest ...